SuperSecureHuman/supersecurehuman.github.io/_posts/2022-10-07-U-Net-architecture-|-Image-Segmentation.md

     )
 ```

-We got around 0.7 as die score.
+We got around 0.7 as the die score.

 ![Training Output](https://i.imgur.com/112aDRv.png)

-Sample test genereted by save predictions function
+Sample test generated by save predictions function

 Original

 ![picture 4](https://i.imgur.com/1cUXbJW.png)

 Its prediction

 ![picture 5](https://i.imgur.com/0IePRiT.png)

 ## Making it better

-Die score of 0.7 is not that great.
-You can see it in the predictions that the segmentation is not very perfect.
-This can be improved by the following ways:
+A die score of 0.7 could be better.
+You can see in the predictions that the segmentation could be better.
+This can be improved in the following ways:

- * Using higher resolution images
+* Using higher-resolution images
 * Using LrOnPlateau
- * There are ways to use pretrained ResNet, VGG etc models in the model, instead of encoder and decoder.
+* There are ways to use pre-trained ResNet, VGG etc models in the model, instead of encoder and decoder.
 This will make the model better.
 * Increasing layers

 ## Conclusion

-We went through U-Net architure and implemented the same given in the paper.
-We also trained the model on a dataset, and saw the ways to improve the accuracy.
+We went through U-Net architecture and implemented the same given in the paper.
+We also trained the model on a dataset and saw ways to improve the accuracy.

-You can find my repo here - https://github.com/SuperSecureHuman/ML-Experiments/tree/main/U-Net-Image_Segmentation
+You can find my repo here - <https://github.com/SuperSecureHuman/ML-Experiments/tree/main/U-Net-Image_Segmentation>

 ## References